Duchy of Warsaw: Geography and demographics

 According to the Treaties of Tilsit, the area of the duchy covered roughly the areas of the 2nd and 3rd Prussian partitions, with the exception of Danzig (Gdańsk), which became the Free City of Danzig under joint French and Saxon "protection", and of the district around Białystok, which became part of Russia.
 The Prussian territory was made up of territory from the former Prussian provinces of New East Prussia, Southern Prussia, New Silesia, and West Prussia.
 In addition, the new state was given the area along the Noteć river and the Land of Chełmno.

 Altogether, the duchy had an initial area of around 104000 km2, with a population of approximately 2,600,000.
 The bulk of its inhabitants were Poles.

 In 1809 the Duchy annexed West Galicia, the area of the 1795 Austrian partition, and the district of Zamość (Zamoscer Kreis): The duchy's area increased significantly, to around 155000 km2, and the population also substantially increased, to roughly 4,300,000.

-According to the 1810 census, the duchy had a population of 4,334,000, of whom a clear majority were ethnic Poles.
-Jews constituted 7% of the inhabitants (perhaps an underestimation), Germans – 6%, Lithuanians and Ruthenians – 4%.
+According to the 1810 census, the duchy had a population of 4,334,000, of whom 79% were ethnic Poles.
+Jews constituted 7% of the inhabitants (perhaps an underestimation), Germans – 6%, Lithuanians and Ruthenians – 4% each.